Stuycs-K/final-project-9-xuz-zhouk/WORKLOG.md

 ## GROUP MEMBER 2: Kevin Zhou

 ### date: 5-22-23
-implemented most of Button and FruitNinja class,
+implemented most of Button and FruitNinja class
 initialized start menu with clickable buttons

 ### date: 5-23-23
-added constructor to button that can accept PImages,
+added constructor to button that can accept PImages
 starting work on fruit physics

 ### date: 5-24-23
-added constructor to Fruit that can accept PImages,
+added constructor to Fruit that can accept PImages
-adjusted size of png images to scale,
+adjusted size of png images to scale
 adjusted gravitational constant to simulate speed of fruit in the actual game

 ### date: 5-25-23
-wrote the lives class and implemented them as a feature,
+wrote the lives class and implemented them as a feature
 started work on the slicing method

 ### date: 5-26-2023 - 5-29-2023